YoshiroMaximus/yoshiromaximus.github.io/README.md

 ## Contact

-For any inquiries or feedback, please reach out through the GitHub repository's issues page. 📬
+if there are any bugs please tell me through the GITHUB ISSUES PAGE 📬